Dabz/kafka-security-playbook/README.md

 # Kafka security playbook

 This repository contains a set of docker images to demonstrate the security configuration of Kafka and the Confluent Platform.
-The purpose of this repository is **NOT** to provide production's ready images, it has been designed to be used as an example or a base for your configuration.
+The purpose of this repository is **NOT** to provide production's ready images.
+It has been designed to be used as an example and to assist peoples configuring the security module of Apache Kafka.

-All images has been created from scratch without reusing previously created images, this, to emphasize code and configuration readability over reusability and best-practices.
-For more official images, I would recommend you to rely on the [Docker Images for the Confluent Platform](https://github.com/confluentinc/cp-docker-images)
+All images has been created from scratch without reusing previously created images, this, to emphasize code and configuration readability over best-practices.
+For official images, I would recommend you to rely on the [Docker Images for the Confluent Platform](https://github.com/confluentinc/cp-docker-images)

 ## Scram authentication (challenge response)
-Contains a simple configuration where SASL-Scram authentication is used for Zookeeper and Kafka.
+Scram is an authentication mechanism that perform username/password authentication in a secure way.
+This playbook contains a simple configuration where SASL-Scram authentication is used for Zookeeper and Kafka.
+In it:
+* kafka use a username/password to connect to zookeeper
+* consumer and producer must use a username/password to access the cluster

 ### Usage
 ```bash